c3lang/c3-web/src/content/docs/Language Overview/types.md

 ## Bitstructs

-Bitstructs allows storing fields in a specific bit layout.
+Bitstructs allow storing fields in a specific bit layout.
 A bitstruct may only contain integer types and booleans, in most other respects it works like a struct.

-The main differences is that the bitstruct has a *backing type* and each field has a specific bit range.
+The main difference is that the bitstruct has a *backing type* and each field has a specific bit range.
 In addition, it's not possible *to take the address* of a bitstruct field.